 Nava Hall | Director of Business & Finance

-Nava has a Bachelor of Science in Policy Management and History from Carnegie Mellon University and a Masters of Liberal Arts from the University Of Pennsylvania.
+Nava has a Bachelor of Science in Policy Management and History from Carnegie Mellon University and degrees from the University of Pennsylvania and Villanova University.
 Nava joined SRV in 2007.

 Carrie Miluski | Director of Development & Alumni Relations

 Carrie is an alumna of SRV, and a current parent.
 Carrie’s 20 year non-profit career has focused on supportive services for children and families.
 She has degrees from Bates College and the Graduate School of Education at the University of Pennsylvania.
 Carrie is thrilled to be back on the campus of SRV and looks forward to connecting with others who have a shared passion for this one of a kind community.

 Dan brings many years of experience and a diverse range of skills to SRV as he manages all of our buildings and grounds.
 He is a graduate of Coatesville Area Vocational Technical School.
 Dan grew up on a farm, built his own house, and owned his own home improvement business before joining SRV.
 Dan is a skilled carpenter, plumber, electrician, roofer and landscaper.

 When not tinkering around the house or school, Dan enjoys spending time with his family and grandchildren.
 He is also very involved in the community where he volunteers with a number of different organizations.
 When he gets the chance to relax, Dan enjoys watching football and baseball.